The balance between structure and spontaneity allows me to maintain creativity...

 My writing process

 After a longer lunch break, I usually return to my current work-in-progress or focus on writing articles.
-In the afternoons, I dedicate time to research and necessary administrative or promotional tasks.
-Keeping a consistent routine and dedicating specific times to different parts of my work helps me stay productive and make steady progress on my projects.
+I spend my afternoons on research, administration, and marketing.
+Sticking to a routine and scheduling specific work times helps me stay productive.

 Buy "The Empath Series"